 International equities – Asia and emerging markets

-We continue to believe there is a strong case for investment in select areas of Asian and emerging markets, however volatility and exposure to geopolitical risks cannot be ignored even when considering the recent strong performance of shares markets across the region.
-Stronger economic growth profiles than developed markets, demographic drivers such as growing middle classes and low valuations underpin the long-term investment proposition.
+We continue to believe there is a strong case for investment in select areas of Asian and emerging markets over the longer term, however volatility and exposure to geopolitical risks cannot be ignored.
+Stronger economic growth profiles than developed markets, demographic drivers such as growing middle classes and low valuations underpin the longterm investment proposition.

 Private investments (investments in unlisted companies - also known as private equity) offer investors the potential for strong long-term capital growth and diversification benefits from traditional asset class such as listed equities and fixed income.

 We continue to pursue opportunities in the US market given our positive view on the economy and the much deeper pool of investee company opportunities than the Australian market.
 Within the US, our preferred area of focus is small and mid-market private investment managers that primarily operate in the expansionary capital space (i.e. providing capital to grow and expand established companies that are already at or near profitability) and use lower levels of leverage.
 Empirical evidence shows that smaller private investment funds have tended to outperform their larger peers given they have a greater investment opportunity set, are able to purchase companies at more attractive prices given lower competition and are typically nimbler.

 Valuations in US small and mid-market private investments compare favourably to valuations in public equity markets and thus we continue to favour these funds as a means of exposure to the US economy.
 As well as valuation benefits, unlisted investments in small US companies provide exposure to the growth engine of the US, rather than focusing on export markets like many large cap listed stocks.